In this tutorial, we make a simple yet cool Raspberry Pi Git server that is perfect for hosting your next code project.

 Now you may want to access your Git repositories outside your local network.
 To do this, you will need to setup port forwarding on your router.

 There are a few security risks involved with allowing communication through a port but is the easiest way for gaining access to your server.

 It is essential that you update the pi user’s password to something a lot stronger if you’re going to allow external access.

-If you want to setup external access, then check out my guide on port forwarding with the Raspberry Pi.
+If you want to setup external access, check out our guide on port forwarding with the Raspberry Pi.
 You will need to port forward the SSH port (22) to gain access outside your local network.

 Where X represents your external IP and 23 is the external port.

-I hope that you now have a fully working Raspberry Pi git server.
-If you come across any problems, I have missed something or anything else then be sure to drop me a comment below.
-If you like my projects, then be sure to give me a follow over on any of the major social networks.
+I hope that you now have a fully working Raspberry Pi Git server.
+If you come across any problems, I have missed something, or anything else, then be sure to drop me a comment below.